2008 Bryant Bulldogs football team: Merrimack

-Monmouth (Sept.
-20th)
+Monmouth

 Senior running back David Sinisi rushed for 171 yards on 26 carries and scored twice as visiting Monmouth earned its first victory of the season defeating Bryant University 30-17 in non-conference football action Saturday before 4,107 at Bulldog Stadium.

 Monmouth (1-3) got on the board first as quarterback Brett Burke found John Nalbone for a 6 yard score on the Hawks' second drive of the game.
 But Bryant would come right back as quarterback Jay Graber engineered a 12-play, 81-yard drive capped by a Jarrett Solimando 5-yard touchdown reception to tie the game up at 7-7 in the first.
 It was Bryant's longest scoring drive of the season.

 A Fred Weingart 20-yard field goal and a 3-yard touchdown run by Bobby Giles in the second quarter gave the visitors a 17-7 halftime lead.

 Bryant (2-2) managed to trim the lead thanks in part to a 19-yard field goal by Chris Bird, but Sinisi and the Hawks put the game away in the fourth with two quick scores, the second coming on a big defensive stop.
 Sinisi scored the first of his two rushing touchdowns on the day with a 2-yard run up the middle at the start of the final quarter to make it 23-10.

 Looking to counter, the Bulldogs moved the ball deep into Monmouth territory thanks an impressive 10-play drive.
 But with the ball on the Hawks' 8-yard line, Graber was intercepted by linebacker T.J.
 Cerezo in the end zone for a touchback and the Bulldogs came away empty-handed.